monicagiraldochica/bash_tutorial/docs/files2.md

 **Example 1:** Print the first column of each file.

 In order to print the first column of these files, we will use `awk`.
-As it was shown before, the command for this utility consists on some optional flags followed by an action statement, and then the list of files.
+As it was shown before, this command has some optional flags followed by an action statement, and then the list of files.
 In this case, the action statement is `'{print $1}'`, because we want to print only the first column (`$1`).

-Files `file2.txt` and `file4.txt` use a space as a column separator (which is the separator for default).
+`file2.txt` and `file4.txt` use a space as a column separator (which is the separator for default).
 So, to access the first column of these files we don't need the `-F` flag.
-However, files `file1.csv` and `file3.csv` use a comma as a separator.
-So, in order for `awk` to distinguish the different columns, we have to use the `-F` flag.
-In this case, the parameter of the `-F` flag is a comma (`-F','`).
-If you are trying to read a file which has the columns separated by a different character, then use that character instead of `','`.
+However, `file1.csv` and `file3.csv` use a comma as a separator.
+So, in order for `awk` to distinguish the different columns, we have to use the `-F` flagwith a comma (`-F','`).

 Space-separated files: